gilmore-lab/protocols/Calibrate-Monitor.md

 - Turn on external timebase, behind the monitors (switch is back, right side).

 - Remove the plug from the external timebase outlet labeled **OUT**.
-(Clock Out stays in).  - What is this for alibration
+(Clock Out stays in).  - What is this for calibration

     ![Rear of External Timebase](imgs/rear-of-ext-timebase.pictClipping.jpg)